Skip to Main Content

 • Biography

-Dr. Chen received her undergraduate degree in Biology from Peking University in 1990.
-After spending two years in the Chemistry and Biochemistry Department at UCLA, she moved to the Developmental Biology Department at Stanford University and obtained her PhD degree in 1998.
+Dr. Chen received her undergraduate degree in Biology from Peking University.
+After spending two years in the Chemistry and Biochemistry Department at UCLA, she moved to the Developmental Biology Department at Stanford University for her PhD studies.
 Her graduate research in Bruce Baker’s laboratory focused on pattern formation in Drosophila imaginal discs.
 She was a Helen Hay Whitney postdoctoral fellow in the laboratory of Eric Olson at UT Southwestern Medical Center, where she initiated an independent project investigating the mechanisms underlying cell-cell fusion.
-In 2004, Dr. Chen joined the Department of Molecular Biology and Genetics at Johns Hopkins University School of Medicine as an Assistant Professor and was promoted to a Full Professor in 2016.
-Her lab has discovered the asymmetric fusogenic synapse that mediates a variety of cell-cell fusion events.
-Dr. Chen moved back to UT Southwestern in 2016, where she continues to use a multifaceted approach including genetics, cell biology, biochemistry and biophysics to address major unanswered questions in cell-cell fusion using organisms ranging from insects to mammals.
+In 2004, Dr. Chen joined the Department of Molecular Biology and Genetics at Johns Hopkins University School of Medicine as an Assistant Professor and was promoted to a Full Professor in 2016, when she was rescuited back to UT Southwestern.
+Her lab has discovered the asymmetric fusogenic synapse mediating muscle cell fusion in flies, zebrafish and mice, as well as the fusion of non-muscle cells.
+Using a multifaceted approach including genetics, cell biology, biochemistry and biophysics, her lab has also uncovered novel and general mechanisms underlying actin dynamics, actin bundling, invasive protrusion formation and mechanobiology.
+Together, Dr. Chen's research has established a new conceptual framework for cell-cell fusion and advanced our understanding of this important cellular process in the development, regeneration and physiology of multicellular organisms.

 • Education